ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 }
 ```

-Here we initialize the local variable `filename` by the value of a global variable with the same name.
-This assignment operation works as expected.
+Here we initialize the local variable `filename` by the value of the global variable with the same name.
+This assignment works as expected.
 It happens because Bash does parameter expansion before executing the assignment.

 Suppose that you pass the `README` filename to the script.
-Then the assignment looks like this after parameter expansion:
+Then you will get this assignment after the parameter expansion:
 {line-numbers: false, format: Bash}
 ```
   local filename="README"
 ```

-Developers changed the default scopes of arrays in the 4.2 Bash version.
-If you declare an indexed or associative array in a function' body, it comes to the local scope.
-You should use the `-g` option of the `declare` command to make an array global.
+Bash developers changed the default scope of arrays in the 4.2 shell version.
+If you declare an indexed or associative array in a function body, it comes to the local scope.
+You should use the `-g` option of the `declare` command to make the array global.

-Here is the declaration of the local array `files`:
+For example, here is the declaration of the `files` local array:
 {line-numbers: true, format: Bash}
 ```
 check_license()